Top tips to help your little ones go to sleep

 Getting little ones to sleep can be difficult for most parents with many trying a manner of different tricks and tips to aid the sleep process.
 Sleepless nights can often occur more frequently when children are suffering from a cough or congestion with blocked noses and chesty coughs keeping them awake through the night.

-While there is no magic wand, the experts at Vicks have pulled together some top tips for a stress free bedtime.
+While there is no magic wand, the experts have pulled together some top tips for a stress free bedtime.

 1. A glass of warm milk

 Giving your little one a glass of warm milk before bedtime aids relaxation.
 Milk is rich in tryptophan, which the body converts into serotonin – a natural hormone in the body that makes you sleepy.
 Best of all, it has no added sugar and additive-free to help look after your child’s teeth.

 Having a bath an hour before bedtime can relax and soothe your child.
 It also determines a bedtime routine, which is a great path to a good nights sleep for the whole family.

 It is important to create a quiet, soothing environment at home before bedtime.
 Try to avoid playtime or anything noisy.
 Instead, read to them if possible, and if they are very young, run a white noise machine, as it will mimic being in the womb and drown out household sounds.